Skriptify/skriptify/CONTRIBUTING.md

 - Description could be too short.
 (Minimum 4 sentences)

 ## FEATURED
-Each week, 2 resources will be featured on the site.
+Every two weeks, 2 resources will be featured on the site.

 **1.** Community Choice
 - Users will be able to vote for their favorite script on a form.